Sign up for news and information about epilepsy and seizures that may help turn your world right-side up.

 Seizures are unpredictable.
 It's very difficult to know where or when a seizure will happen, how severe it will be, or how long it will last.
 Even people who take medication as directed can suddenly have a seizure.
 This unpredictability can have a negative impact on patients and their families.

-Because seizures are unpredictable, people at risk should have access to an on-hand seizure rescue treatment in case they need it.
+Because seizure clusters are unpredictable, people at risk should have access to an on-hand seizure-rescue treatment in case they need it.

 LET’S TALK…

-Using a seizure rescue treatment may be less disruptive and less expensive than a trip to the emergency room.
+Using a rescue treatment for seizure clusters may be less disruptive and less expensive than a trip to the emergency room.

 In one study, only 30% of patients reported having a seizure action plan.
 Do you have one?